AliElSaleh/RiftBuild/README.md

 riftbuild
 ```

-To build with a specific build file.
+To build with a specific build file. (specifying the .build extension is optional)
 ```bash
 riftbuild someapp.build
 ```